Port St Johns

 Port St Johns beach © garethphoto

-Dense, jungle-like vegetation surrounds the town, dotted with scenic walking trails, and the town itself is endearingly laid back and sleepy, with a Xhosa flavour and some basic shops and bohemian-style restaurants.
+Dense, jungle-like vegetation dotted with scenic walking trails surround the town, which is endearingly laid back and sleepy.
+Visitors will find a Xhosa flavour and some basic shops and bohemian-style restaurants.